 Here are the kitchen remodel details and cost breakdown of our inexpensive DIY makeover that turned a dated 80’s space into a modern farmhouse kitchen.

 You know what’s almost as exciting as having a revamped kitchen?
-Reading all the comments that you guys left on the Kitchen Reveal post!
+Reading all the comments that you guys left on the Kitchen Reveal article!
 A big thank you for all your sweet comments – they really are the highlight of this blogging adventure.

 Of course we’ve got to start with the butcher block counters.
 They are the cornerstone of the whole redo – and the thing that pushed it a year later than we planned when Ikea was out of stock.
-(This post talks about that and lists all the little projects we tackled in the first stages of this redo)
+(This post talks about that and lists all the little projects we tackled in the first stages of this redo.)

 Before I talk about the Ikea counters, I should address why we wanted wood counters, since a lot of people ask us.
 I can boil it down to these reasons:

 - I love the look and warmth of them – and I think Brian does, too, but I don’t want to speak totally for him.

 - They are relatively inexpensive – about the same as laminate on the cost scale, but infinitely better looking and I love that it’s something real.

 - It’s in the realm of our limited DIY skills.